apache/apisix/docs/en/latest/getting-started.md

 }'
 ```

-This configuration means that it will forward all matching inbound requests to the upstream service (`httpbin.org:80`) if they meet these specified criterion.
+This configuration means that it will forward all matching inbound requests to the Upstream service (`httpbin.org:80`) if they meet these specified criterion:

 - The HTTP method of the request is `GET`.
 - The request header contains the `host` field, and its value is `example.com`.
 - The request path matches `/anything/*`. `*` means any sub path.
 For example `/anything/foo?arg=10`.

-Now that the Route has been created, we can access the Upstream service from the address exposed by Apache APISIX.
+With the Route has created, we can access the Upstream service from the address exposed by APISIX:

 ```bash
 curl -i -X GET "http://127.0.0.1:9080/anything/foo?arg=10" -H "Host: example.com"
 ```

-This request will be forwarded to `http://httpbin.org:80/anything/foo?arg=10` by Apache APISIX.
+This request will be forwarded to `http://httpbin.org:80/anything/foo?arg=10` by APISIX.

-### Create an Upstream
+## Abstracting to Upstream

-In the previous session we discussed setting up a Route and an Upstream for the Route.
+Instead of configuring the Upstream directly to the Route, you can create an Upstream object and use it in the Route.

-To create an Upstream, we can execute the following command.
+To create an Upstream object:

 ```bash
 curl "http://127.0.0.1:9080/apisix/admin/upstreams/1" -H "X-API-KEY: edd1c9f034335f136f87ad84b625c8f1" -X PUT -d '